Old Man Stauf built a house, and filled it with his toys

 with clues and expressing displeasure when a puzzle gets solved.The Seventh Guest

-made extensive use of CD-ROM technology, and as one of the first games to do so, it became known as a technical marvel in its day.
+made extensive use of CD-ROM technology; as one of the first games to do so, it gained a reputation as a technical marvel in its day.
 Critics and fans considered the prerendered CGI graphics and Full Motion Video

-as state of the art for a videogame; computer manufacturers frequently used the game to show off the capabilities of a CD-ROM drive.
+as state of the art for a videogame, and computer manufacturers frequently used the game to show off the capabilities of a CD-ROM drive.
 Seventh Guest

 that details how to trigger events in a logical progression, a player could conclude that the game doesn't have much of a plot at all.
-For players who need help or simply cannot solve a particular puzzle, the game offers a hint book in the library of the house; this book offers clues about how to solve the puzzle until used for a third time (when it completes the puzzle
+For players who need help or simply cannot solve a particular puzzle, the game offers a hint book in the library of the house.
+This book offers clues about how to solve the puzzle until used for a third time (when it completes the puzzle for the player

-so the player can continue the game).
+so they can continue the game).
 While the game's manual says "consequences" could occur for using the hint book

 , a player can use it without penalty for all but the last puzzle.